Lady Luck’s Goldenrod

 Goldenrod radiates across its native lands of North America in late summer, bridging the seasons as we say farewell to warmer days and welcome the first hints of autumn.

-There are over forty varieties here ~ some salty like the seaside species of the East Coast, others resinous from desert regions in the Southwest.
+There are over seventy varieties here ~ some salty like the seaside species of the East Coast, others resinous from desert regions in the Southwest.
 Across the Atlantic, Europe, by contrast, has only one indigenous species.
 Once a renowned woundwort, it was largely forgotten, despite its vibrant appearance when many plants begin to sleep.

 Because Goldenrod is prosperous where sunlight meets open air ~ fields, meadows, roadsides ~ it is seen as a boundary plant, growing at thresholds between the cultivated and the wild.
 This makes it an intermediary herb, carrying intentions to the unseen realms, and bringing back guidance and clarity.
 A mediator between worlds, Goldenrod’s very nature mirrors its medicine: to return to wholeness.